 In this arrangement the UPS battery has the function of providing power that supports loads during a brief power outage, until such time as the backup generator has had time to start up, come up to speed and synchronise with the uninterruptible power supply.

 Accordingly, in designing a power protection system for an always-online critical load, it is important to understand the issues involved in adding a generator to a UPS, and ensuring they work successfully together to provide uninterrupted power seamlessly.
 Below, we look at these issues.

 To ensure that the generator starts up automatically when the power fails, it should be connected to a control signal from an onsite Automatic Mains Failure (AMF) Detection panel.
 The AMF panel will also ensure that essential services, including the UPS, are switched from the mains to the generator as shown in Fig. 1.
 The AMF panel normally applies a time delay of typically 2 – 10 seconds after a mains failure before signalling the generator, to avoid nuisance starting every time the mains is interrupted.

 Equally, it is important to ensure the AMF does not stop the generator and revert back to the mains supply immediately once it is restored.
 Re-appearance of the supply may only be brief, as the fault may not have been permanently resolved.
 AMF-controlled generators are typically set to run for at least two minutes after the mains supply has been re-established.

-During the generator startup period, the UPS system will support the load via its batteries.
+During the generator startup period, the ups power supply will support the load via its batteries.
 Once the generator supply is established, the UPS will then use backup generator power to recharge its batteries as well as supplying the load.
-The UPS batteries will be called upon again briefly to support the load while power is switched back from the generator to the restored mains.
+The uninterruptible power supply batteries will be called upon again briefly to support the load while power is switched back from the generator to the restored mains.

 Fig.1: Typical protected power installation with Mains Failure detection and changeover